Version 2.x Changes

 Compilation process

-Unlike 1.x's file copying, version 2.0 uses intelligent compilation:
+Unlike 1.x's file copying, version 2.x uses intelligent compilation:

-• Workflows are injected into commands and agents dynamically
+• Workflows are injected into commands dynamically

-• Commands adapt to your chosen mode
+• Commands adapt to your configuration options

 What changed from 1.x